aredridel/design-for-retry/slides.md

 I hope you have lots of ideas queued up.

-Save your ideas and unspool them onto Twitter when you get home.
+Save your ideas and unspool them onto Twitter.
 Let me know if this changed how you think about designing applications!